Tropical Storm Wukong (2012): Meteorological history

 Between 7 and 8 p.m.
 PST (11:00–12:00 UTC) December 25, Wukong made landfall in Homonhon Island.
 At 12 a.m.
 PST December 26 (16:00 UTC) December 25, Wukong made another landfall in Abuyog, Leyte, then made landfalls in Poro Island at 19:00 UTC December 25 (3 a.m.
 PST December 26), in Pacijan Island at 20:00 UTC December 25 (4 a.m.
 PST December 26), and in Catmon, Cebu at 22:00 UTC December 25 (6 a.m.
 PST December 26).
 Despite making landfall, Wukong's organization improved as convection wrapped tightly into the LLCC and the center become well-definied, which prompted the JTWC to upgrade the system to a tropical storm at 21:00 UTC.
 Wukong made the sixth landfall in northern Iloilo early on December 26, and made the final landfall in Coron, Palawan later that day.
 Wukong weakened slightly and emerged into the South China Sea early on December 27.
-Deep convection re-developed at the northern part of the storm, and the JMA maintained Wukong's tropical storm status throughtout the day.
+Deep convection re-developed at the northern part of the storm, and the JMA maintained Wukong's tropical storm status throughout the day.
 Wukong turned west-southwest as steered by the northeast monsoon.
 The monsoon brought stronger wind shear and caused the LLCC of Wukong exposed.
 Wukong weakened to a tropical depression at 06:00 UTC December 28, and the JTWC issued the final warning to the system a few hours later.
 Wukong continued to track west-southwest, and dissipated a day later, at about 165 km south of the southern tip of Cà Mau Peninsula.